Florida Approved

 A parent or legal guardian must complete the Certification of Minor Driving Experience Form.
 They must certify that the driver has at least 50 hours of driving experience, including ten hours of night driving.

-You can download a Practice Log Sheet to track and show proof to the DHSMV.
+You can download a Practice Log Sheet to track and show proof to the agent when you get your license.

 Driver's License